 The Imam’s Legacy

 Imam Bukhari is best known to us by the hadith collection bearing his name: Sahih Bukhari.
-After the Quran itself, his work is among the most relied upon by Muslims worldwide.
+After the Quran itself, his work is among (if not) the most relied upon text by Muslims worldwide.

 From a young age Imam Bukhari was a strong student of Islam.
-During his generation there was a great need in the entire Muslim community for collections of hadith1 gathered together, organized and expertly sorted by topic, each report thoroughly verified and authenticated.
+He lived in a time where the entire Muslim community faced a great need: collections of hadith1 gathered together, organized and expertly sorted by topic, each report thoroughly verified and authenticated.

 He saw this need and dedicated his life to fulfill it and serve the Messenger’s legacy, peace and blessings upon him.

 Thus began Imam Bukhari’s task.
 The first step of this journey was… actual journeying.
-He did a lot travelling throughout his life and faced physical hardship.
-He travelled across the widespread lands of Islam where the Companions and their followers had spread out and taken their hadith with them.
+He travelled a lot throughout his life and faced physical hardship.
+He journeyed across the widespread lands of Islam where the Companions and their followers had spread out and taken their hadith with them.
 He spent many years learning from the best scholars of many cities.

 Then, he worked hard to investigate and authenticate the reports he collected.
 This is a precise, thorough science that requires a sharp mind and deep knowledge.
 His memory was beyond photographic, too.